Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 verification, specified in {{update-format}}, before its contents may be consumed.

+If the Transparency Log is deployed with Contact Monitoring, users MUST retain the most recent version of the key that they've seen (even if that is not the most recent version overall) and the position of that it was stored at in the log.
+Users MAY retain the entire `SearchResult` if they wish to later be able to provide non-repudiable proof of misbehavior.

 ## Update

 Users initiate an Update operation by submitting an UpdateRequest to the